Jump to:

 Available or current treatment guidelines

 The Infectious Diseases Society of America (IDSA) and International Lyme and Associated Diseases Society (ILADS) have both released official treatment guidelines.
-For asymptomatic tick bite the IDSA recommends one 200 mg dose of doxycycline whereas the ILADS recommends doxycycline 100 mg BID for 20 days.
-For erythema migrans the IDSA recommends doxycycline, amoxicillin, or cefuroxime for 14-21 days.
+For an asymptomatic tick bite which the provider can classify as high risk with a fair degree of certainty, the IDSA recommends one 200 mg dose of doxycycline whereas the ILADS recommends doxycycline 100 mg BID for 20 days.
+For erythema migrans the IDSA recommends either a 10-day course of doxycycline or a 14-day course of amoxicillin or cefuroxime rather than longer treatment courses.
 ILADS recommends 28-42 days of therapy with the same antibiotics or azithromycin for at least 21 days.
-The IDSA does not recommend additional antibiotics after this, whereas ILADS recommends discussing treatment desires with the patient if clinical improvement continues while on antibiotics.
+The IDSA does not recommend additional antibiotics after this, as long as there is no objective evidence of reinfection or treatment failure, whereas ILADS recommends discussing treatment desires with the patient if clinical improvement continues while on antibiotics.

 At different disease stages